 Josiah Reigns in Judah

-11When the king heard the words of the Book of the Law, he tore his clothes.
-12And the king commanded Hilkiah the priest, and Ahikam the son of Shaphan, and Achbor the son of Micaiah, and Shaphan the secretary, and Asaiah the king's servant, saying, 13“Go, inquire of the Lord for me, and for the people, and for all Judah, concerning the words of this book that has been found.
-For great is the wrath of the Lord that is kindled against us, because our fathers have not obeyed the words of this book, to do according to all that is written concerning us.”
+19And when the king heard the words of the Law, he tore his clothes.
+20And the king commanded Hilkiah, Ahikam the son of Shaphan, Abdon the son of Micah, Shaphan the secretary, and Asaiah the king's servant, saying, 21“Go, inquire of the Lord for me and for those who are left in Israel and in Judah, concerning the words of the book that has been found.
+For great is the wrath of the Lord that is poured out on us, because our fathers have not kept the word of the Lord, to do according to all that is written in this book.”

 Scripture taken from The Holy Bible, English Standard Version.
 Copyright ©2001 by Crossway Bibles, a publishing ministry of Good News Publishers.
 Used by permission.
 All rights reserved.
 Text provided by the Crossway Bibles Web Service.